strangerstudios/pmpro-bbpress/readme.txt

 1. After activation, navigate to the "Edit Forum" page for the forum you would like to restrict.
 1. Check the box for each level that can access this forum in the "Require Membership" meta box (below the Publish box in the right sidebar).
 1. Save your changes by clicking the "Update" button (or "Publish" if you are creating a new forum).
+1. Further settings can be found on the Settings -> Forums page of your admin dashboard.

 == Screenshots ==

 1. The "Require Membership" meta box for controlling forum access.

+2. Settings -> Forums

 == Changelog ==
 = 1.5 =